marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/how-scalar-function-values-are-returned.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: return values in registers, values, returned by functions, scalars, returned as values

 .. _scalar-return:

-.. index:: return values in registers

-.. index:: values, returned by functions

-.. index:: scalars, returned as values

 How Scalar Function Values Are Returned
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^